Preparing For An Earthquake A Complete Preparedness Checklist

 It is an excellent practice to keep a flashlight beside the bed.

 Thus, a light source is essential.
-Also, this can signal some help for the rescuers, so make sure to have one permanently.
+It can signal help to rescuers, so have one permanently.

-Though a light source is essential during disasters, experts do not advise using candles and matches after an earthquake because gas leaks might be nearby.
+Though light sources are essential during disasters, experts do not advise using candles and matches after an earthquake because gas leaks might be nearby.

 Invest in a powered generator inside the house for an unlimited power supply.
 This can store electricity for long hours and days.